A topological interpretation of Viro's $\mathfrak{gl}(1\vert 1)$-Alexander polynomial of a graph: The MOY-type relations for Viro's -Alexander polynomial

+\begin{rem} Sartori's note \cite{MR3319619} is another commonly used reference about the structure and the finite-dimensional representations of $\mathcal{U}_{q}(\mathfrak{gl}(1\vert 1))$.
+Note that there exist minor differences of conventions between \cite{MR2255851} and \cite{MR3319619}.
+If we identify $E, G, Y, X$ in \cite{MR2255851} with $H_1+H_2, H_2, E, F$ in \cite{MR3319619} respectively, we see that the choices of coalgebras and the universal R-matrices are slightly different.
+In this paper, we follow Viro's conventions. \end{rem}

-Viro defined the Alexander polynomial for any oriented trivalent graph.
-Here we restrict our discussion to those graphs without source or sink.
-Let $G$ be an oriented trivalent graph without source or sink, and let $E$ be the set of edges and $V$ be the set of vertices of $G$.
+For us, a graph will be an oriented trivalent graph without source or sink, embedded in $S^3$, possibly with loops and multi-edges.
+Let $G$ be a graph, and let $E$ be the set of edges and $V$ be the set of vertices of $G$.
 Consider a map which we call a coloring

 The first number $j$ is called the {\it multiplicity} and the second number $J$ is called the {\it weight}.
 Around a vertex, suppose the three edges adjacent to it are colored by $(j_1, J_1)$, $(j_2, J_2)$ and $(j_3, J_3)$.
 Let $\epsilon_i=-1$ if the $i$-th edge points toward the vertex and $\epsilon_i=1$ otherwise.
-The coloring $c$ needs to satisfy the following conditions, which are called admissible conditions in \cite{MR2255851}.
+The coloring $c$ needs to satisfy the following admissibility conditions.

-The pair $(j, J)$ corresponds to two irreducible $U_{q}(gl(1\vert 1))$-modules of dimension $(1 \vert 1)$, which are denoted by $(j, J)_{+}$ and $(j, J)_{-}$.
+The pair $(j, J)$ corresponds to two irreducible $\mathcal{U}_{q}(\mathfrak{gl}(1\vert 1))$-modules of dimension $(1 \vert 1)$, which are denoted by $(j, J)_{+}$ and $(j, J)_{-}$.
 These two modules are dual to each other.
 The module $(j, J)_{+}$ (resp. $(j, J)_{-}$) is generated by two elements $e_0$ (boson) and $e_1$ (fermion).
 For details of their definitions please see Appendix 1 of \cite{MR2255851}.

-A {\it framing} of $G$ is an embedded compact surface $F\subset S^3$ in which $G$ is sitting as a deformation retract.
+A {\it framing} of $G$ is an oriented compact surface $F$ embedded in $S^3$ in which $G$ is sitting as a deformation retract.
 More precisely, in $F$ each vertex of $G$ is replaced by a disk where the vertex is the center, and each edge of $G$ is replaced by a strip $[0, 1]\times [0, 1]$ where $[0, 1]\times \{0, 1\}$ is attached to the boundaries of its adjacent vertex disks and $\{\frac{1}{2}\}\times [0, 1]$ is the given edge of $G$.
 See Fig. \ref{fig:e27} for an example.

 A {\it framed graph} is a graph with a framing.
 By an {\it isotopy} of a framed graph we mean an isotopy of the graph in $S^{3}$ which extends to an isotopy of the framing.
 A graph diagram of $G$ in $\mathbb{R}^{2}$ can be equipped with a framing such that the tubular neighborhood of the graph diagram in $\mathbb{R}^{2}$ is an immersion of the framing.
 It is called the {\it blackboard framing}.